-Secondly, your lender will verify you can handle the down payment along with other upfront costs such as closing costs.
+Secondly, your lender will verify that you can handle the down payment along with other upfront costs such as closing costs.
 To prove you can handle these expenses, your lender will typically ask to see the following required mortgage documents:

 For proof of income, you may have to provide: